 Britains three major cities dominated the list, with 18 postcodes out of the top 20 found in London, Birmingham and Manchester.
 Nine of the top 20 were found to be in Greater London, four in Greater Birmingham and four in Greater Manchester.

 However, the suburban area of Send, Ripley, Ockham and Wisely crept into the list with the 17th highest rate of burglary claims at 46.80 per cent.
 Surprisingly, the only rural area in the list, Broadway in the Cotswolds, ranked 9th with a rate of 47.97 burglary claims.

 Overall, burglary claims were shows to have increased by 2.5 per cent since 2018.

 ‘Our research shows burglary claims are continuing to rise, adding up to £50 to your premium,’ explains Emma Garland, data scientist at MoneySuperMarket.
 ‘This could be down to burglars targeting more affluent areas, in order to steal desirable and expensive items.
 People in these areas are often more likely to have home insurance – simply because they can afford it – so we could see more claims as a result.’

-The ONS has recently released its yearly figures on burglary across England and Wales.
-And it comes as no surprise that London topped the list as the most burgled area in the UK.
+The ONS yearly figures on burglary in 2019, across England and Wales, revealed London as the most burgled area in the UK.